NLP-Applications/Financial-sentiment-analysis-NLP-Transformers/README.md

 pip install -e .
 ```

 Or you can directly download transformers library or the whole project(following the installation process in https://github.com/huggingface/transformers).
-And the you need to download the dataset folder in our project and move it to the path of transformers.
+And you need to download the dataset folder in our project and move it to the path of transformers project.